 Don’t let any of these things stop you getting help.
 By telling someone, you can stop the abuse.
 You’ll also be helping to protect other children from the abuser.
 Getting help

 – Tell an adult you trust as soon as possible.
 This could be: a parent or someone else in your family; another member of staff at your athletics club; a teacher or school counsellor; your doctor or school nurse.

-– The club has a Welfare Officer.
-Tell them about your worries.
+– The club has two Welfare Officers – one male and one female.
+Please tell them about your worries.

 – Contact one of the child protection helplines.
 They will know who can help you in your area.

 – Make sure you are not alone again with the person who has tried to harm you.
 Remember your rights!

 We all believe that children have the right to enjoy sporting activities in safety.

 NSPCC 0800 800 5000